cornucopia-rs/cornucopia/docs/src/introduction/migration_to_1_0.md

 Cornucopia also re-exports the dependencies: `postgres`, `tokio-postgres`, and `deadpool-postgres`.

-A drawback to crate-based code generation is that `cargo` won't publish crates with path dependencies meaning you either can't publish a crate that depends on Cornucopia or you will need to publish the Cornucopia crate separately.
+A drawback of this approach is that `cargo publish` rejects crates with path-only dependencies.
+If you want to publish a crate that depends on Cornucopia, you need to publish the generated crate separately first.

-If doing the latter, you can use a `cornucopia.toml` to specify the `[manifest.package]` section of the `Cargo.toml` in the generated crate.
-For example, a `cornucopia.toml` that includes:
+To do that, use a [`cornucopia.toml`](../configuration.md) file to set the `[manifest.package]` section of the generated `Cargo.toml`.
+For example, a `cornucopia.toml` containing:

 ```toml
 [manifest.package]